flexpa/sero/README.md

 <img width="176" alt="Automate Medical Inc." src="https://user-images.githubusercontent.com/704789/123880097-31e0ac80-d8ff-11eb-996b-1b852b187e6a.png">

+Serotinous trees like the sequoia only spread when they are [exposed to the heat of fire](https://www.nps.gov/parkhistory/online_books/science/12/chap5.htm):

+> These serotinous cones may remain green and closed for over twenty years (Buchholz 1938).

 Health data is spreading everywhere.
 FHIR is a big part of that.
 Sero is built for developers who need tools in the languages they know, with opinionated answers to solve common problems.

 Features: